nss-day-cohort-24/capstone-details-uix/capstone-proposal.md

            * User Focused Goals
            * Your Goals

-3. Start a Trello board or GitProject and provide a link
+1. Start a GitProject or Trello board and provide a link to the instruction team.
-4. Mock-ups - use a tool like https://moqups.com/ or google docs and provide a link.
+1. You will be responsible for creating a design brief.
+This will include (not limited to):
+    * Challenge Statement
+    * Personas
+    * Information Architecture
+    * Screen Sketches
+    * Prototype and reviews
+1. Be sure to review design briefs presented in class.